Anna Sui: Vision

 In 2016, Sui introduced a contact lens line under the agreement distributed in Hong Kong, Macau, Singapore, South Korea and Taiwan.

 Bridge lines

 Anna Sui Jeans

 Anna Sui Jeans was a bridge line launched in 1994 by the designer and Italian fashion company Gilmar S.P.A.
 The Italian company was also involved in collaborating on the designer's main Anna Sui line and Sui had been designing and consulting for several Gilmar brands including Cento X Cento together with Marc Jacobs.
-Around this time, Gilmar also rolled out a jeans line for Christian Lacroix.
 Sui collaborated on branding for the line with New York artist Michael Economy and the collaboration with Gilmar lasted until 2004.

 Anna Sui Mini

 "Anna Sui Mini" debuted in early 2009 in Japan in a partnership with Isetan and Narumiya International with a line for babies, toddlers and children.
 The line is distributed in Japan through 25 stores, at Isetan and Mitsukoshi department stores and through online sales.